ivansible/nginx/roles/lin-nginx/README.md

     nginx_upload_progress: false
 This setting activates the `upload_progress` nginx module.

+    nginx_max_logs: ~
+If set, this limits maximum number of rotated nginx logs by given number.

     nginx_cloudflare_ips: []
 A list of IP subnets.
 Nginx will correctly expose its IP address when run behind the cloudflare web proxy.
 See: